berkayyilmaz/aws-solutionsarchitect-associate-exam-notes/README.md

 ## EC2 BILLING MODELS

-1. **Spot Instances:** Spot instances allow consumption of spare AWS capacity for a given instance type and size in a specific AZ.
+**1. Spot Instances:** Spot instances allow consumption of spare AWS capacity for a given instance type and size in a specific AZ.
 Instances are provided for as long as your bid price is above the spot price, and you only ever pay the spot price.
 If your bid is exceeded, instances are terminated with a two-minute warning.
 Spot instances are perfect for non-critical workloads, burst workloads, or consistent non-critical jobs that can tolerate interruptions without impacting functionality.
 Sport is not suitable for long-running workloads that require stability and cannot tolerate interruptions.
-2. **Reserved Instances:** Rserved instances lock in a reduced rate for one or three years.
+**2. Reserved Instances:** Reserved instances lock in a reduced rate for one or three years.
 Zonal reserved instances include a capacity reservation.
 Your commitment incurs costs even if instances aren't launced.
 Reserved purchases are used for long-running, understood, and consistent worloads.
 Zonal reservations mean that you can reserve EC2 instances in a chosen Availablity Zone, most importantly, this choice locks you to one instance size.

 **Key Facts**